sunilmore690/restex/README.md

 # restex

+Note: For now I support only mongoose, very soon I come with sequelizejs.

 Simple and minimalist API framework based on top of Expressjs with support mongoose & sequelizejs

 ##### Initialize restex using mongoose URL